EPN-V2

 Admission to this programme is regulated by Regulations Relating to Admissions to Studies at OsloMet.

-Admission requires a bachelor’s degree (or equivalent degree) in social work, childcare and welfare, education, political science, sociology, economics, anthropology or other social science degrees.
+Admission requires a bachelor’s degree (or equivalent degree) in social work, child welfare, education, political science, sociology, economics, anthropology or other social science degrees.

 Applicants will be ranked on the basis of grade average from their bachelor's degree.